Alcohol Abuse Treatment

 - Specific behavioral addictions

 No two alcohol abuse treatment centers are alike.
 Although all programs combine some form of therapeutic and educational treatments and many include a detoxification program of some kind, the way in which they are implemented can be vastly different from one program to the next.
 Specialized treatment for alcohol abuse can be done in both an outpatient or inpatient capacity.
 Inpatient treatment lengths can vary, but frequently they last one, two or three months, with the potential to continue for longer stretches of time, if necessary.
+The cost is another important consideration, as inpatient treatment tends to cost more than outpatient, though it can also provide a much higher level of care.
+Inpatient programs cost anywhere between $200 to $900 per day and outpatient programs cost anywhere between $100 and $500 per treatment session.
+These costs will vary by level of care needed, duration of treatment, and location of the program.

 Principles of Effective Drug and Alcohol Abuse Treatment